ksell8/algorithms/src/doc/docs/index.md

 have classes, thus making it a lot easier to track IPs.
 Inter-Domain means communication between different places on the internet.
 And Routing refers to the paths that computers use to communicate.

-Computer's know which route to use based on a routing table.
+Computers know which route to use based on a routing table.
 CIDR made routing tables easier to maintain because routes can be aggregated together `127.0.0.0/8` is an example of this as it actually stands for the range of `127.0.0.0-127.255.255.255`.
 The first IP in a subnet is reserved as the access point to that subnet, so because `127.0.0.1` is the first usable